+Until now, glass and steel have stood tall as pillars of New York City’s architectural language.
 Throughout much of the 20th century, glass skyscrapers were seen as the ultimate architectural symbol of progress.
-Along with post-war innovation came the ability to manufacture large glass panes that could be produced both quickly and uniformly and as a result, many architects were eager to display such advancements — as noticeably and erect as possible, I might add — on the world stage.
+Along with post-war innovation came the ability to manufacture large glass panes that could be produced both quickly and uniformly, and many architects were eager to display such advancements — as conspicuously as possible — on the world stage.

 Of course, this did not come without costs.
-Since 40% of the world’s energy consumption and approximately one-third of global greenhouse gas emissions comes from buildings, an architectural trend as prolific as this one inevitably has massive effects on the environment.
-Beyond the aesthetic homogeneity of all-glass skylines (and yes, we’re talking that all-too-familiar blue-ish green tint), there is growing skepticism regarding the overall benefits of this type of construction.
+40% of the world’s energy consumption and approximately one-third of global greenhouse gas emissions comes from buildings.
+Glass and steel construction has inevitably been at the forefront of these massive effects on the environment.
+Beyond the aesthetic homogeneity of all-glass skylines, there is growing skepticism regarding the overall benefits of this type of construction.

-In this collection, discover just a few of the spectacular buildings cropping up on the City’s skyline that are sure to stand out for many years to come.
+In this collection, discover just a few of the spectacular buildings cropping up on the City’s skyline, which show incredible towers are possible without relying solely on steel and glass:

 “Lava Stone” Concrete

 130 William by David Adjaye, New York City